MoldyMacaroniX/dashword.net/_src/posts/free-geometry-dash-demons-10-secret-ways-to-get-free-demons.md

 Also, here are [5 more super easy demons to get another 50 stars](/posts/5-free-demons/).

 We also recommend you check out our [free user coins guide](/posts/geometry-dash-how-to-get-user-coins-easy/) to get 12 free and easy user coins to unlock [The Vault](/posts/geometry-dash-all-vaults-and-secrets-2022/#the-vault).

+Secret ways on this list were sourced from [GD Vault](https://www.gdvault.net/).